death penalty, and why it is never justified

 practice what we preach and avoid violence.
 This is the approach of

-International, which I have actively supported through regular
+International, which I have actively and continuously supported since the

 mid-1990s.
 There are many other reasons for completely and absolutely